zupzup/blog/smart-contract-solidity/post.md

 Alright.
 Let's say people proposed some projects and we also had some people pledging money to those projects.
 What happens then?
 Optimally, we would automatically *end* the contract, once the campaign deadline is over.

 However, this is not easy to do, we would have to trigger it based on some time, like a cronjob.
-Now, there are solutions for this out there such as [this](http://www.ethereum-alarm-clock.com/), but in our case, we will just create a `finish` function, which has to be called at some point after the deadline is over.
+Now, there are solutions for this out there such as [this](http://www.ethereum-alarm-clock.com/), but in our case, we will just create a `finish` function, which has to be called at some point after the deadline is over (by the winner for example).

 If the deadline is not over, we just don't do anything.
 If it is however, we basically just trigger an `event` and call `selfdestruct` with the `winningAddress`.